hantaotaohan/stars/README.md

 - [mjohanning99/dotfiles](https://github.com/mjohanning99/dotfiles) -
 - [eihli/image-table-ocr](https://github.com/eihli/image-table-ocr) - Turn images of tables into CSV data.
 Detect tables from images and run OCR on the cells.
 - [trmckay/fzf-open](https://github.com/trmckay/fzf-open) - Use fzf to open files in appropriate applications (a la macOS Spotlight)
-- [seebye/ueberzug](https://github.com/seebye/ueberzug) - ueberzug is a command line util which allows to display images in combination with X11.
-The user is expected to have knowledge of theoretical computer science. https://github.com/seebye/ueberzug/wiki/
 - [nwg-piotr/nwg-panel](https://github.com/nwg-piotr/nwg-panel) - GTK3-based panel for sway window manager
 - [django-extensions/django-extensions](https://github.com/django-extensions/django-extensions) - This is a repository for collecting global custom management extensions for the Django Framework.
 - [mtianyan/VueDjangoAntdProBookShop](https://github.com/mtianyan/VueDjangoAntdProBookShop) - Vue前台 + Django3.1 + DjangoRestful Framework + Ant Design Pro V4 开发的二手书商城网站及后台管理